SAP plans restructuring after signs of weakness emerge

 The legacy software licence business, which generates chunky up-front fees, continues to throw off profits.

-Cloud is driving growth, meanwhile, but margins are tighter as SAP seeks scale and competes with rivals such as Salesforce and Oracle.
+Cloud is driving growth, meanwhile, but margins are tighter as SAP seeks scale and competes with rivals such as Salesforce and Oracle, exerting pressure on the overall 'mixed' margin that the company reports.

 CUSTOMER EXPERIENCE